 People tend to memorize visuals better than text

 That’s a tough one.
 I still remember many ads I saw quite a long time ago, all of them for different reasons.
 Some of them I don’t really want to remember, like this infobesity thing where the designer replaced human faces with obese bodies.
 Some of them seem interesting even now, like McDonald’s free wifi sign made with fries on a famous red background.
 The main point is, shoutout to the creative teams behind them since not only did they catch people’s attention – they made them remember their creation.

 With memorable designs that will stay in people’s minds, it’s much easier to spread useful info.
 For example, I am totally fascinated by a spoiler alert campaign to the Netflix shows created by two students called Seine Kongruangkit and Brave.
-I wish Netflix would pick this up and continue doing the same as it is probably the most memorable thing you can do right now – spoil someone’s favorite show.
+I wish Netflix would pick this up and continue doing the same as it is probably the most memorable thing you can do right now – spoil someone’s favorite show to make them stay home during the COVID-19 outbreak.
 Although it being posted on the Internet kinda defeats the initial purpose, the idea’s still brilliant, and now I’m trying to add a couple of these billboard pictures to this article not looking at them.
 Wish me luck and mind you: spoiler alert.

 Spreading information about Coronavirus is the main means of fighting it right now.
 All the designers and artists who currently help with sharing important news and messages help overcome the disease immensely.
 We at Approval Studio realize how significant it is right now, and that is why we currently offer our design proofing tool for free to NGO’s and medical companies that help spread the info.
 Also, we are always happy to help with setting up your remote collaboration workflows and organize artwork approval processes for your creative team.
 For more information, check this post or contact us directly via chat or contact form.